horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The value of these discoveries was two-fold.
 Part of their value was that they made computation with the common transcendental functions much easier.
 The other part of their value was that it brought all the popular transcendental functions closer together on a theoretical level, allowing us to analyze them collectively.

-In summary, the key point here is that complex numbers showed us new ways to interrelate transcendental functions, and they often provided intuitive solutions to practical problems that would be difficult to recreate using only real numbers.
+In summary, the key point here is that complex numbers were occasionally required to answer questions, and mathematicians were becoming inspired to study most functions of interest in the complex plane rather than just the real numbers.
+Complex numbers also revealed new ways to interrelate transcendental functions.

 ## 2.0) Kinds of Elliptic Integrals: Gotta Catch 'em All